 Search our directory

-The 120-year old 92nd Street Y held a star-studded, 700-person fundraising dinner at the Marriott Marquis to present its first annual Global Citizenship award to Matthew Bronfman, Edgar Bronfman Jr. and Edgar Bronfman Sr.
+NEW YORK The 120-year old 92nd Street Y held a star-studded, 700-person fundraising dinner at the Marriott Marquis to present its first annual Global Citizenship award to Matthew Bronfman, Edgar Bronfman Jr. and Edgar Bronfman Sr.

 With more than $2 million added to the coffers, this fund-raiser was not your typical event.
 Stephen Lash, chairman of Christie's North and South America, presided over an auction using blue glow sticks instead of the standard placards.
 Doug Morris, chairman of the Universal Music Group, bid $130,000 for a first-class, ten-day African safari for four.
 Len Blavatnik, president of Access Industries, shelled out $34,000 for a non-speaking walk-on part on The West Wing.
 Alfred F. Hurley bought a 2001 Jaguar XKS convertible (donated by Ford) for $85,000.
 But if you're a budding fund-raiser, be forewarned.
 This doesn't happen everyday.